kasir-barati/go-back-to-score-one-in-learning-django/1_web_app_technologies_and_django/README.md

           - For when I was using `os.path.join(os.path.dirname(__file__), 'templates'),`
         - `/home/kasir/go-back-to-score-one-in-learning-django/1_web_app_technologies_and_django/first_django_app/venv/lib/python3.10/site-packages/django/contrib/admin/templates/registration/login.html`
           - For when I did not specify any path to templates
+      - At last you should create the `base_generic.html` in your share templates directory
+  - Now if you try to login you face with yet another error, `Page not found (404)` because obviously as we were responsible to define our login page, we are incharge to create profile page too
+    - By default, Django expects that upon logging in you will want to be taken to a profile page.
+    - However we can change this behavior via `LOGIN_REDIRECT_URL = '/'` configuration.
+    - But we have to at then end of the day create this page too
+  - Now its time to create logout page: `my-touch templates/registration/logged_out.html`
+  - Password reset form
+    - email user a reset link
+    - create forms to get the user's email address
+    - `my-touch templates/registration/password_reset_form.html`
+    - `my-touch templates/registration/password_reset_done.html`
+    - `my-touch templates/registration/password_reset_email.html`
+      - The email your app will send to the user
+    - `my-touch templates/registration/password_reset_confirm.html`
+    - `my-touch templates/registration/password_reset_complete.html`
+    - ``